nestybox/sysbox/docs/user-guide/security.md

 ## Resource Limiting & Cgroups

 System container resource consumption can be limited via cgroups.

+Sysbox supports both cgroups v1 and v2, and in both cases when managed by systemd or not.

-This can be used to balance resource consumption as well as to prevent denial-of-service attacks in which a buggy or compromised system container consumes all available resources in the system.
+Cgroups can be used to balance resource consumption as well as to prevent denial-of-service attacks in which a buggy or compromised system container consumes all available resources in the system.